-International Medical Corps works within the communities we serve, liaising with both residents and their leaders to promote and support programs and other efforts that improve access to basic health services for all residents and for the community as a whole.
+International Medical Corps works with both residents and their leaders within the communities we serve to promote and support programs and other efforts that improve access to basic health services.

-The use of community based programing creates more favorable outcomes than alternatives because the program becomes a better fit for the community, increasing local buy-in.
+The use of community-based programing creates more favorable outcomes than alternatives because the program becomes a better fit for the community and increases local buy-in.
 As an example, community outreach workers have often been extremely successful in promoting community health education.
-In 2013, a young woman named Azeb led a group of youths in the Ethiopian town of Damut Pullasa, Wolatyita, educating them on sexual and reproductive health.
-The group, which grew to 150 youth in just a few months, has generated incredible impact on the community—with Azeb even acting as a mentor to younger girls who had nowhere else to go.
+Six years ago, a young woman named Azeb led a group of youths in the Ethiopian town of Damut Pullasa, educating them on sexual and reproductive health.
+The group grew to 150 youth in just a few months and in the years since has generated incredible impact on the community—with Azeb even acting as a mentor to younger girls who had nowhere else to go.

 Community engagement has been shown to increase health behaviour outcomes by 33%, and social support by 41%.

 Minimum standards set by Sphere indicate that there should be one community health worker for every 1000 people in a population during an emergency.